mdwelker10/discord-bot-aigis/README.md

 - `/command list <datastore>` - Get a list of all non-admin Aigis commands.
 Optionally, set `datastore` to true to only list commands that store data.
 - `/command enable <command-name>` - Enable an Aigis command on the server.
 Use command name "all" to enable all non-admin commands.
 - `/command disable <command-name>` - Disable an Aigis command on the server.
 Use command name "all" to disable all non-admin commands.
+- `/sotd permissions <role>` - Make it so only people with the given role can add/remove playlists from the Song of the Day rotation.
+Use @everyone or the guild ID to give this permission to everyone (this is the default).
+This subcommand requires manage server permissions.

 ## Basic Commands